DaveMBush/SmartNgRX/apps/documentation/src/app/using-smart-ng-rx/web-sockets/index.md

 ## Translations

 In the demo code, we have rows that we modify that aren't directly parented by tables represented in the UI.
-That is, on the server we have `Docs`, `Folders`, etc but they are represented in the UI as `departmentChildren`.
+That is, on the server, we have `Docs`, `Folders`, etc., but they are represented in the UI as `departmentChildren`.
 Since good programming practice says that the server should not know how the client uses the data, what the server sends up is going to have a value for `table` that is the same as the table name on the server, and the client will have a map that maps the server table name to the client table name.
 In the demo code, we've mapped the table like this:

 ```typescript
 switch (data.table) {